 Working with online listing services (often called portals) is a necessity in today's real estate market.
 Propertybase allows you to receive Property, Listing, Contact and Inquiry data through tools like Front Desk.
 Did you know that Propertybase also allows you to publish data too?
 This is possible through a feature called Portal Syndication.
 In this article we walk through the process of creating and editing portal connections.

 Note: To use Portal Syndication your account must be up-to-date.
 Update now.

-Note: Portal Syndication is currently in BETA.
-Propertybase is actively working on this feature, regularly adding new portals and documenting customer feedback.
-Please send feedback here.
+Note: Propertybase is regularly adding new portals and documenting feedback from our customers.
+Please send feedback and portal requests here.

 See Portal Mapping in the Control Center?

 Click the "Getting Started" tab at the top of this page to learn more about this powerful feature.

 Note: In order to use this feature, you must have an account with the portal you are trying to syndicate with.

 When it comes to Portal Syndication, everything happens in the Control Center.
 To create a new portal connection (or edit an existing one) navigate to the Control Center and then open Portal Mapping.